|Tax Bracket (Single)||Marginal Tax Rate|

 |Download all 2013 state income tax tables as a PDF|

-- The Vermont tax brackets on this page were last updated from the Vermont Department of Taxes in November, 2012.
+- The Vermont tax brackets on this page were last updated from the Vermont in August, 2013.
 Please contact us if any of our Vermont tax data is incorrect or out of date.

-- Vermont tax return forms and the latest tax tables are available from the Department of Taxes .
+- Vermont tax return forms and the latest tax tables are available from the .

 - Before the official 2013 Vermont income tax brackets are released, the brackets used on this page are an estimate based on the previous year's brackets.
 These numbers are subject to change if new Vermont tax tables are released.